 As ‘born again’ people into the Kingdom of God, those ‘in Christ’ are a new creation… the old HAS gone and the new HAS come!
 So what stops us from living in this.

 There are a few things such as pride and fear, but we don’t have space to address them all.
 BUT the overwhelming reason why is because we are still living in old patterns in our thinking.
-Paul said to the church in Rome “Be transformed by the renewing of your mind”, and to the church in Corinth “We have mighty weapons to demolish strongholds… we take every thought captive and make it obedient to Christ”.
+Paul said to the church in Rome, “. . .be transformed by the renewing of your mind”, and to the church in Corinth “We have mighty weapons to demolish strongholds . . . we take every thought captive and make it obedient to Christ”.

 This transformation is us coming into alignment with the Word of God and the mind of Christ… it is giving NO room anymore to a lie of the enemy, to fear, to unbelief, to past experiences and ungodly patterns.
 It IS, yielding to the Lord in all things and agreeing with the Word and the Spirit.
 As we do this, our perspective changes, our thoughts change, the way we live changes… we are changed… we are transformed.